 - Course objectives

-- The main goal of the course Networks and Routing Protocols is to provide students with information on modern computer networks and allow them to acquire practical skills for building and managing computer networks.
+- This course covers the architecture, components, and operations of routers and switches in larger and more complex networks.
+Students learn how to configure routers and switches for advanced functionality.
+The main goal of the course Networks and Routing Protocols is to provide students with information on modern computer networks and allow them to acquire practical skills for building and managing computer networks.
 During the course students will be acquainted with the OSI reference model layers (their functionality and protocols), Ethernet network architecture, issues of static and dynamic routing (protocols RIPv1, RIPv2, EIGRP, and OSPF), and with IOS operating system.

-know the principles of communication in computer networks;
+will know the principles of computer network communication;

 - required literature